December 16, 2019

 Masterson counted a spectacular array of personalities as friends, like Wyatt Earp, Doc Holliday, Buffalo Bill Cody, Luke Short, and Jim Courtright, and his name is associated with Old West fixtures such as Dodge City and Tombstone.
 His involvement in multiple shootouts of the Wild West in the 1870s and 1880s are fully documented, some in sworn testimony, with the number of men killed ranging from three to more than 20.

 Bat Masterson earned the reputation as the Old West’s toughest and deadliest lawman.
-This Colt Single Action Army revolver is only one of four shipped to him personally.
+This rare Colt Single Action Army revolver is only one of four shipped to him personally.

 Our YouTube video of this gorgeous SAA took 24 minutes for RIAC President Kevin Hogan to cover all the history, significance, provenance, rarity, and artistry on this incredible wheelgun.
 Thankfully, he took the time to do so since so little is documented on these rare panel scene engraved Single Action Army revolvers.
 They have immediate ties to some of the World’s Fairs held in the late 19th century, history’s most notable master engravers, and the top firearms collections of the last 100 years.

-There are only 5 or 6 known genuine panel scene Colts in the wild, so to have one come through our doors was truly a honor and a privilege.
+There are only 5 or 6 known genuine panel scene Colts in the wild, so to have a revolver this rare come through our doors was truly a honor and a privilege.
 This particular example was likely part of the Colt display at an exhibition in Europe, and presented to a person of note (hence why it was not returned to Colt).
 It has been through collections in Italy and Germany, but finally made its way back to the United States much to the collectors of Colts and high art firearms.

-As Hollywood’s most famous Western star, and one of most recognized faces in American history, John Wayne was the perfect embodiment of the strong hero archetype that dominated the Golden Age of Hollywood.
+As Hollywood’s most famous Western star, and one of the most recognized faces in American history, John Wayne was the perfect embodiment of the strong hero archetype that dominated the Golden Age of Hollywood.
 The iconic actor owned many Colt Single Action Army revolvers over his lifetime, but he favored one particular wheelgun later in his career, and called it his shooting revolver during the filming of 'True Grit.'

 John Wayne was the quintessential American cowboy, the face of the genre for millions of Western fans across the world.
 Like Zorro’s rapier and Bond's PPK, the Duke’s six-shooter is an inseparable part of his larger-than-life persona, and on a fall afternoon at Rock Island Auction Company, a lucky crowd witnessed John Wayne's gun go up for bid.